Koli

 Geology

-The distinctive landscape of Koli was formed over 2 billion years ago, featuring some of the oldest rock formations in Europe.
-The quartzite peaks, known as 'vaara', are remnants of an ancient mountain chain that has been worn down by multiple ice ages.
-The iconic white quartzite cliffs and rugged terrain create the dramatic scenery that makes Koli famous, rising 253 meters above Lake Pielinen.
+The distinctive landscape of Koli was shaped over approximately 1.8 billion years ago, when metamorphic sedimentary rocks—conglomerates and quartzites—were formed, making these some of the oldest rock formations in Europe.
+[1] The quartzite peaks, known as vaara, are remnants of an ancient mountain chain that has been worn down by multiple ice ages.
+The iconic quartzite cliffs and rugged terrain create the dramatic scenery that makes Koli famous, rising 253 metres above Lake Pielinen.

 Climate And Weather

-Koli experiences a typical Finnish subarctic climate with four distinct seasons.
-Winters are long and cold (November-March) with reliable snow cover, making it ideal for winter sports.
-Summers are mild and bright with temperatures around 15-20°C, perfect for hiking.
-Spring brings dramatic thaws while autumn offers spectacular fall colors.
-The region experiences the midnight sun in summer and polar nights in winter, creating unique natural lighting conditions throughout the year.
+Koli experiences a continental Finnish climate with four distinct seasons.
+Winters are long and cold (November–March) with reliable snow cover.
+Summers are mild and bright with temperatures around 15–20°C, suitable for hiking.
+Spring brings dramatic thaws while autumn offers spectacular fall colours.
+The area experiences long summer days and diminished winter light at this latitude.

 Human History